10 Productive Things To Do For Your Blog When Traffic Is Low

 Unfortunately, my success didn’t last long… I’m sure you can guess how this story ends: everything was going great, until corona happened.

 Obviously, I hadn’t anticipated the occurrence of a worldwide pandemic, so like most people, I was completely taken aback and didn’t know what to do.
-I managed to get back to Europe just before everything went into lockdown and spent the month of March adapting to an entirely new climate and living situation.
+I managed to get back to Europe just before everything went into lockdown and spent the coming months adapting to an entirely new living situation.

 1. BULK WRITE BLOG POSTS